Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

 The goal is to create a situation where in the limit of time, the number of uninfected and immune people is maximised, and the number of dead people is minimised.

+{{< new_sheet >}}

 ### Context

+Due to the flexibility of the model, its parameters can be adjusted to simulate the spread of many real-world diseases.
+Adding such context to the model helps us better understand better how our product could improve the situation in such scenarios.
+Here we have chosen to use Neo-natal Bacterial Meningitis as an example.
+The disease can easily be spread within hospitals by medical staff and often has a deadly outcome [2], all of which can be simulated in the model.
+Furthermore, since the last line of treatment of meropenem, a carbapenem, it is relevant to the use of our product.

+The parameters of the model have hence been adjusted because:

+1. NBM has two lines of treatment (amoxicillin + cefotaxime/ceftriaxone, then meropenem) [3], the model has two levels of treatment and corresponding resistance levels.

+2. There is a 100% mortality rate of untreated NBM [4], there is no chance of recovery if the pathogen is resistant against the current antibiotic in use.

+3. There is 40% overall mortality [4] , parameters have been adjusted to end up with a 40% mortality rate

+{{< new_sheet >}}

 ### Discussion of the model